 The analysis reveals that collaborative strategies and participant interactions affect task outcomes.
-Groups with balanced participation and cohesive decision-making, e.g., Group 11, performed better.
-Conversely, groups with fragmented behavior or extensive deliberation, e.g., Groups 7 and 8, often struggled and performed poorly.
+Groups with balanced participation and cohesive decision-making (Group 11) performed better.
+Conversely, groups with fragmented behavior or extensive deliberation (Groups 7 and 8) often struggled and performed poorly.